April 15, 2021 4 min read

 You think you’re doing everything right for the safety and care of your clients.
 Day in and day out you take measures to wash your hands, wipe down surfaces and more.
 However, a couple of the most common hygiene solutions you’re relying on, are letting you down.

-'Standard' hygiene practice during treatment is to use paper head sheets or towels for shared surfaces on the massage table.
-Unfortunately, these products are nowhere near as protective as they need to be and are placing your clients at risk of infection.
-On top of this, they often cause discomfort and contribute to unnecessary waste.
+'Standard' hygiene practice during treatment often involves using paper head sheets or towels for shared surfaces on the massage table.
+However, these products fall short in providing adequate protection, putting your clients at risk of infection.
+Moreover, they frequently cause discomfort and generate unnecessary waste.

-Whether it’s in massage, acupuncture, physio, chiro, osteo or other therapy treatments, here’s how the industry’s most popular solutions are failing your duty of care, customer experience and the environment.
+In massage, acupuncture, physiotherapy, chiropractic, osteopathy and other therapy treatments, here's how the industry's most popular solutions are failing in duty of care, customer experience and environmental impact.

 The Paper Problem

-On paper — paper sounds like a great solution.
-Single use for hygiene purposes, easily disposable and usually even recyclable.
-No issue, right?
+On the surface, paper seems like a great solution — single-use, disposable and usually recyclable.
+No problem, right?

-Either way, all paper-based head sheets on the market fail in one huge way — they do not cover the internal area of the face hole and this is where clients directly place their main pathogen transmission pathways (eyes, nose, mouth) during treatment.
-Without proper protection in this area, clients are exposed to bacteria.
+Moreover, all paper-based head sheets on the market fail in a critical way — they do not cover the internal area of the face hole, where clients place their eyes, nose and mouth during treatment.
+This exposes them to bacteria.

-Not only are your clients at risk of harmful germs but there’s also the discomfort of post-treatment wrinkles and irritated skin.
-Paper is rough against the face and the sound of rustling doesn’t make for a relaxing experience.
+Besides the risk of harmful germs, there’s also the discomfort of post-treatment wrinkles and irritated skin.
+Paper is rough against the face, and the sound of rustling doesn't contribute to a relaxing experience.

-Warm, absorbent and damp, towels retain anything from harmful skin flora to infectious and deadly diseases.
-Swab testing of five beds from five clinics using terry towelling and paper products, found traces of Rhinovirus and Golden Staph in the internal aspect of the face hole.
+Warm, absorbent and often damp, towels can retain everything from harmful skin flora to infectious and deadly diseases.
+Swab testing of treatment beds in five different clinics found traces of rhinovirus and Staphylococcus aureus on the internal aspect of the face hole.

-Worse yet, no matter how much you wash them, stubborn germs are likely to remain.
-Researchers have found that even hospital grade laundering is insufficient in removing 100% of contaminants from towels.
+Even worse, no matter how thoroughly you wash them, stubborn germs are likely to linger.
+Research indicates that even hospital grade laundering cannot eliminate 100% of contaminants from towels.

-Well, at least they’re reusable?
-Yes, however, they’re not as environmentally friendly as you may think.
-Towels command a huge amount of water and energy to clean daily.
-Did you know that a standard washing machine uses anywhere between 60 and 130 litres of water per load?
-Consider how many loads your business does every week — that’s A LOT of water and energy.
+You might think at least towels are reusable, right?
+But, they may not be as eco-friendly as they seem.
+Washing towels daily demands a significant amount of water and energy.
+Did you know a standard washing machine uses between 60 and 130 litres of water per load?
+Consider the environmental impact of your business doing multiple loads every week — it’s a significant use of resources.

-And of course, the other major flaw is that they don't cover the internal aspect of the therapy bed's face hole.
+Moreover, towels don't even cover the internal aspect of the therapy bed's face hole, leaving this critical area exposed.

 Made from two-ply polypropylene, the FaceShield is as smooth as silk and will stay intact for the entire treatment.
 Its luxurious feel is sure to impress your clients.